namuuu/tira-rpg/README.md

 ### Actually running the bot
 In the bot's parent folder, run `node ./` to launch the bot.
 If you see `Tira's RPG is ready to work into the Command Prompt`, you're all set up !

+# Common Errors / FAQ

+### Cannot find module 'node:events'

+Your node.js version is probably outdated.
+Node.js needs to be at least 16.6.0 for discord.js.

 # Contributors

 | User | Role |